willhunt914/CAD/README.md

 We were given multiple drawings and dimentions to create a new part.

 ![multi part studio](https://user-images.githubusercontent.com/71402974/197798641-c9b8b33c-b5cc-4a04-92d6-027131d9cdf8.png)
+This includes multiple parts including the Cylinder, top and bottom cap, plunger, plunger top, and bolts.

 ### Reflection
 I learned that on the drawing if the dimensions are in parenthases then you should not have to manually put it in.